7 Best Family Accommodation in Ha’apai(c) Tonga Ministry of Tourism

-7 Best Family Accommodation in Ha’apai
+6 Best Family Accommodations in Ha'apai

-7 Best Family Accommodation in Ha’apai
+6 Best Family Accommodations in Ha’apai

 Ha’apai isn’t your island destination of polished five-star resorts.
 It’s the real deal.
 The island group offers an authentic island retreat away from the stresses of modern-day life, making it effortless to reconnect as a family.
 Out of the 62 islands of the group, 45 of which are uninhabited, families have a choice to stay on three main islands: Lifuka, Foa and Uoleva.
 All of the resorts and guesthouses on these islands offer transfers from the wharf/airport, as well as some sort of catering.
-Compare your options with this list of the best family accommodation in Ha’apai!
+Compare your options with this list of the best family accommodations in Ha’apai!

 Note that Tonga is an ever-evolving country and with that, accommodations can change offerings with little notice.
 Although we try to keep our listing up-to-date, feel free to reach out if you have any updates.

-On an extra note, you might also be interested in The Guide to Ha’apai for Families, as well as the 10 Things To Do in Ha’apai with Kids.
+On an extra note, you might also be interested in The Guide to Ha’apai for Families, as well as the 10 Things to Do in Ha’apai with Kids.

-2. Matafonua Lodge
+1. Matafonua Lodge

 If upmarket were a thing in Tonga, then this would be it.
-Matafonua Lodge is made up of cute free-standing elevated fales among the beach vegetation.
-Stay in the Family Fale, which includes a continental breakfast and free use of kayaks and bicycles.
-Families will need to use the lavishly-designed shared shower and bathrooms with a rainfall head shower.
-As for activities, you are spoiled for the choice to do as much or as little as you want between culture tours to horse riding to whale swimming.
-For more information on this accommodation, see The Luxury Guide to Ha’apai.
+Matafonua Lodge is made up of cute free-standing elevated fales among the beach vegetation, some of which are the “Family Fales”, which include a continental breakfast and free use of kayaks, bicycles and the treehouse playground.
+Families will need to use the lavishly designed shared shower and bathrooms with a rainfall head shower.
+The on-site restaurant with an a la carte menu means you can have whatever you feel like (unlike many other resorts in Ha’apai which set menus).
+As for activities, you are spoiled for the choice to do as much or as little as you want between horse riding and whale swimming.
+For more information on this accommodation, see the 8 Best Resorts in Ha’apai.

 Check Matafonua Lodge out:

-7 Best Family Accommodation in Ha’apai(c) Matafonua Lodge
+7 Best Family Accommodation in Ha'apai© TongaPocketGuide.com

-3. Fanifo Lofa Kitesurf Tonga
+3. Kitesurf Tonga

-7 Best Family Accommodation in Ha’apai(c) Tonga Ministry of Tourism
+7 Best Family Accommodation in Ha'apai© TongaPocketGuide.com

-4. Taiana’s Resort
+4. Diana Beach Resort

-7 Best Family Accommodation in Ha’apai(c) Pixabay
+7 Best Family Accommodation in Ha'apai© TongaPocketGuide.com

-7 Best Family Accommodation in Ha’apai(c) Pixabay
+7 Best Family Accommodation in Ha'apai© TongaPocketGuide.com

-7. Sea Change Eco Retreat
+6. Sea Change Eco Retreat

-7 Best Family Accommodation in Ha’apai(c) Tonga Ministry of Tourism
+7 Best Family Accommodation in Ha'apai© TongaPocketGuide.com

-More About Family Accommodation in Ha’apai
+More Family Accommodations in Ha’apai

-That’s it for the best family accommodations in Ha’apai.
-Get even more inspiration for your family getaway with The Travel Guide to Tonga for Families and the 10 Things to Do in Tonga with Kids.
+Finally, get even more inspiration for your family getaway with The Travel Guide to Tonga for Families and the 10 Best Things to Do in Tonga with Kids.

 Author

-Laura S.
+Laura (Lola) S.

 This article was reviewed and published by Laura, editor in chief and co-founder of Tonga Pocket Guide.
 Since arriving solo in the South Pacific over 10 years ago with nothing but a backpack and a background in journalism, her mission has been to show the world how easy (and awesome) it is to explore a paradise such as Tonga.
 She knows the islands inside-out and loves sharing tips on how best to experience Tonga’s must-dos and hidden gems.
 Laura is also editor of several other South Pacific travel guides.